japickering/creational-pattern/README.md

-# Creational Design Pattern in Typescript
+# Factory Design Pattern in Typescript

-Demo of a Creational design pattern written using an example Bike class in Typescript that implements a BikeModel interface.
+Demo of a Factory design pattern in Typescript that implements a Bike interface.